 “I don’t NEED a Cadillac….I just want to HEAR!”by Dr. R. Patrick Francis

 Over the years, I have heard this countless times and I’m sure I will soon hear it again.
 I make purchases in the same way.
-When I shop for any item, I look for quality, durability and reliability in those features that are important to me.
-It is important however, to know when you become “penny wise and pound foolish.”
+When I shop for an item, I look for quality, durability, and reliability in those features that are important to me.
+It is important, however, to know when you become “penny wise and pound foolish.”
 In order to select those options important to you, you must determine your hearing needs and listening situations before you purchase hearing aids.
 Below are some hearing aid options that you may want to consider.

 T-Coil: This coil is valuable for most people wearing hearing aids because it allows the hearing aid to capture “sound” through magnetic fluctuations.
 When electricity passes through anything, it generates a magnetic field.
 When sound is superimposed on the electricity, like a telephone, the hearing aid can pick it up.
 This ability opens the doors to many hearing aid options.
 It can be applied to TV, stereo, PA systems and anything else that transmits a signal.

 Directional Capability: This feature addresses the most common of all hearing aid complaints, background noise.
 When activated, the hearing aid restricts the area in which sound is picked up.
 For example, when in a noisy restaurant, you want to hear the person or people at your table and not the buzz of the entire dining room.
 Directional microphones allow the hearing aid to pick up sounds in one direction thus reducing the din of the entire room.
 This feature is extremely valuable to most hearing aid users.

 Automatic Phone Program: When a separate phone program is necessary, this feature is a real convenience.
 I recommend this feature for people who are on and off the phone all day.
 This eliminates the need for constantly pushing the program button all day long.
 The automatic phone program is helpful for people who have limited dexterity or other problems making program changes difficult.